Scheduling and Events Addendum

 - Support: The sponsoring organization has full responsibility for organizing and implementing the event.
 Sponsoring organization is responsible for all logistical arrangements and planning.

-- Student Organization-Sponsored Events: Dances, Social Events, etc. must be approved by the Director of Student Involvement.
+- Student Organization-Sponsored Events: Dances, Social Events, etc. must be coordinated with the Student Activities Office.

 - Definition: Events planned and supported by individual student organizations for their members and guests